submariner100/CoreMLDemo/README.md

 framework to access this model.
 The method is called initializeModel() A update method is then implemented to constantly update the current frame the camera is tracking.

+thirdcommit - touchesBegan method added and code written for the label identification of the objects the user highlights.

+This application is less then 250 lines of code